 Put on a pair of plastic gloves and take up a carrier bag

 Scoop up any of the muck you can and put this into the carrier bag.
-Don’t overstretch yourself, or you might fall off the ladder – be patient, climb down the ladder, move it along a few feet and then climb up again.
+Don’t overstretch yourself, or you might fall off the ladder—be patient, climb down the ladder, move it along a few feet, and then climb up again.

-For any more challenging muck, you might have to use a trowel, or even a wooden spoon.
+For any more challenging muck, you might have to use a trowel or even a wooden spoon.
 Be careful not to damage the guttering when using tools to clear out debris.

 Clear out the downspouts

 If water is not freely coming out of the downspout, you may need to clear it out.
-Buy a plumbing snake in your local DIY store and feed this through the downspout until you clear the obstruction.
+Buy a plumbing snake at your local DIY store and feed this through the downspout until you clear the obstruction.

 Do a spot check